dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 Let’s look at real data and try to figure out a balanced viewpoint.
 Figure 26.2 shows the summed output of the wind fleet of the Republic of Ireland from April 2006 to April 2007.
 Clearly wind is intermittent, even if we add up lots of turbines covering a whole country.
 The UK is a bit larger than Ireland, but the same problem holds there too.
 Between October 2006 and February 2007 there were 17 days when the output from Britain’s 1632 windmills was less than 10% of their capacity.
 During that period there were five days when output was less than 5% and one day when it was

-<span class="figurenumber">Figure 26.2</span>.
+<div class='caption'><span class="figurenumber">Figure 26.2</span>.
 Total output, in MW, of all wind farms of the Republic of Ireland, from April 2006 to April 2007 (top), and detail from January 2007 to April 2007 (middle), and February 2007 (bottom).
 Peak electricity demand in Ireland is about 5000 MW.
 Its wind “capacity” in 2007 is 745 MW, dispersed in about 60 wind farms.
-Data are provided every 15 minutes by <span class="websitetitle">www.eirgrid.com</span>.
+Data are provided every 15 minutes by <span class="websitetitle">www.eirgrid.com</span>.</div>

 <img src="figure214.png" width="624" height="186" />
 only 2%.